Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field

-In this part, we not only pay attention to the autocorrelations of magnetizations in "J-SSE" and "Q-SEE" methods, we also study the autocorrelations in the "JQ-SSE" method.
-In "JQ-SSE" method, as mentioned above, the external magnetic field should be divided into two parts and be combined with $J$ interactions (Heisenberg interactions) and $Q$ interactions respectively.
-The directed-loop updates will be carried out on both $J$ and $Q$ bonds.
+In this part, we not only pay attention to the autocorrelations of magnetizations in the ``J-SSE" and ``Q-SEE" methods, we also study the autocorrelations in the ``JQ-SSE" method.
+In the ``JQ-SSE" method, as mentioned above, the external magnetic field should be divided into two parts and be combined with $J$ interactions (Heisenberg interactions) and $Q$ interactions respectively.
+The directed-loop updates will be carried out on both the $J$ and $Q$ bonds.
 In this method, there is another freedom: the division ratio.
 For a magnetic field $h$ on a spin, we can divide it into two magnetic fields.
 We denote the strength of the first field as $h_j$ and this field will be combined to the $J$ interactions.
 The strength of the second field, which will be put into the $Q$ interactions, is $h-h_j$.
 The value of $h_j$ should be $0\le h_j\le h$.
 We define the division ratio of the magnetic field as $h_j/h$, which is the ratio of magnetic field that will be applied to the $J$ interactions.
-The "J-SSE" and "Q-SSE" method are two extreme cases: $h_j/h=1$ for "J-SSE" method, $h_j/h=0$ for "Q-SSE" method.
+The ``J-SSE" and ``Q-SSE" methods are two extreme cases: $h_j/h=1$ for the ``J-SSE" method, $h_j/h=0$ for the ``Q-SSE" method.